ceprdata/frontline-workers/README.md

 The National Partnership for Women & Families has also [cited](https://www.nationalpartnership.org/our-work/economic-justice/frontline-workers/) our data.
 Finally, our state specific data has been used in subsequent reports by other organizations, including:

-Florida Policy Institute (Flordia): [Florida’s 2 Million Essential Workers: 5 Stark Realities and 5 Policy Solutions](https://www.floridapolicy.org/posts/floridas-2-million-essential-workers-5-stark-realities-and-5-policy-solutions)
+Florida Policy Institute (Florida): [Florida’s 2 Million Essential Workers: 5 Stark Realities and 5 Policy Solutions](https://www.floridapolicy.org/posts/floridas-2-million-essential-workers-5-stark-realities-and-5-policy-solutions)

 Kentucky Center for Economic Policy (Kentucky): [Who Are Kentucky’s Essential Workers on the Frontlines of the COVID-19 Pandemic?](https://kypolicy.org/who-are-kentuckys-essential-workers-on-the-frontlines-of-the-covid-19-pandemic/)